Emancipation Memorial: Criticism

 Rodney Young of American University wrote that:

 If there is one slavery monument whose origins are highly political, the Freedman's memorial is it.
 The development process for this memorial started immediately after Abraham Lincoln's assassination and ended, appropriately enough, near the end of Reconstruction in 1876.
 In many ways, it exemplified and reflected the hopes, dreams, striving, and ultimate failures of reconstruction.

 The monument has been criticized for its paternalistic character and for not doing justice to the role that African Americans played in their liberation.
-While the funds for the monument were raised from formerly enslaved people, a white artist conceived the original design.
+While the funds for the monument were raised from former slaves, a white artist conceived the original design.
 An alternative design depicting Lincoln with uniformed black Union soldiers was rejected as too expensive.
 According to historian Kirk Savage, a witness to the memorial's dedication recorded Frederick Douglass as saying that the statue "showed the Negro on his knees when a more manly attitude would have been indicative of freedom".
 In a recently uncovered letter from Douglass that appeared in the National Republican five days after the dedication, he said that the monument did not tell the "whole truth of any subject which it might be designed to illustrate".
-Douglass also says that while Lincoln breaks the enslaved person's chains in the monument, the granting of his U.S. citizenship is not represented.
+Douglass also says that while Lincoln breaks the slave's chains in the monument, the granting of his U.S. citizenship is not represented.